wendahere/GoGetter/Journal.md

 **show pictures**

-Did a layout test, found out that 1450mm might not be a suitable height
+Did a layout test, found out that 1450mm might not be a suitable height.

-**show pictures**

 Wen Da got an expert to help him solder the components on Monday evening.